Wildcats in the Picos de Europa, Spain

 My fourth target was to eat as much tapas as possible.
 This was far too easy to do.

 The mountain valleys between Cervera de Pisuerga and Riano have healthy populations of Wildcats.
 Though they typically stay close to the forest, they are more visible from August through winter once farmers mow the mountain meadows.
-The short grass exposes a great many colonies of Montane Water Voles.
+The short grass exposes a great many colonies of Montane Water Voles (which in 2022 are now lumped back in with regular European Water Voles).
 The cats patrol the meadows early and late in the day to hunt these chunky rodents that are now easy to find.

 The area around Riano is Spain’s Wildcat watching capital, and initially – on the advice of Ignacio Yufera – I had planed to join one of the dedicated Wildcat trips run by Wild Watching Spain.
 But my travel plans changed and then Carlos offered to find me some cats around Cervera.